Valiant49/My-first-Webpage/README.md

-# School-Works
+# Handlr

 Test README file

-project soon for academic work manager, just like the 'To-Do' in Google Classroom, but offline, local, and an app
+project soon for academic work manager, just like the 'To-Do' in Google Classroom, but offline, local, and is an app